sbg31098/notion_finance/README.md

 # notion_finance
-Automate Notion with Financial planner
+Automate Notion with a Python Financial Planner